fluxninja/aperture/docs/content/use-cases/quota-scheduler/external-rate-limiting.md

   prevents heavy traffic recurrence and its flexibility allows it to adapt to different labels, offering dynamic control over traffic flow.
 - [`scheduler`](../../concepts/flow-control/components/load-scheduler.md)
-  ensures that requests are serviced based on their priority and size.
-It employs a Weighted Fair Queue-based system, calculating the token refill rate using a Load Multiplier, effectively managing and prioritizing requests.
+  ensures that requests are serviced based on their priority and the number of tokens available, which are assigned by the token bucket.

 ## Policy Configuration